f5devcentral/f5-agility-labs-nginx/docs/class5/overview.rst

 Remember these important tips:

-- Lab modules are independent; feel free to tackle the modules in any order
+- Lab modules are independent; feel free to tackle the modules in any order.
-- The username **lab** and password **Agility2023!** will work for every login unless specifically noted
+- The username **lab** and password **Agility2023!** will work for every login unless specifically noted.
-- Traffic and attack generators are running to help generate statistics, events and attacks
+- Traffic and attack generators are running to help generate statistics, events and attacks.
+- To paste into the RDP session, press SHIFT+CTRL+V or right-click and select **Paste**.

 Tips for Installing NGINX Management Suite, NGINX App Protect and/or NGINX Plus in Your Own Environment
 -------------------------------------------------------------------------------------------------------